 12/7/67 AO3 Donald D. Maki, Hutchinson, Mn

-The missle became lodged in the bulkhead without the warhead exploding.
+The missile became lodged in the bulkhead without the warhead exploding.
 It was then decided to cut the bulkhead out around the rocket.
-The rocket and bulkhead were carefuly removed and gently thrown overboard.
+The rocket and bulkhead were carefully removed and gently thrown overboard.
 Walt “The Salt” Hardy who was on board in 1967 when it happened was also aboard in 1983.
-When he left the ship in 1983 the patched bulkhead was still noticable.
+When he left the ship in 1983 the patched bulkhead was still noticeable.

 [Follow up – Lloyd Becker] – I was aboard the Coral Sea on Oct 25 1967 when the rocket launched, my GQ was two decks below the forward mess decks right under the resulting fire.
 The article you have is a little wrong.
 The rocket was accidentally launched as it was being assembled and lodged in the First Class Mess bulkhead, luckily it didn’t arm.
 The fire was intense and the forward magazines were flooded which were next to us. the fire teams that put out the fire should have been commended because this deck was used for assembling weapons and was of course full, so the danger of something cooking off was possibility.
 After the fire was put out the warhead had to be cut out and be disposed of, as I recall after we were notified the fire was out it took about four hours for this to take place.